EU robotics project gives maintenance workers a ‘second pair of hands’

 This project also highlights the need for academia and industry to work in tandem.
 There’s no point developing AI-infused robots in a laboratory setting if they fail at the first hurdle in the real world.

-The timing of SecondHands’ conclusion is also notable, as the world is embracing more automation due to social-distancing measures enforced by the COVID-19 crisis.
+The timing of SecondHands’ conclusion is also notable, as countries are embracing more automation due to social-distancing measures enforced by the COVID-19 crisis.
 In the future, the technologies that underpin ARMAR-6 could be redeployed in other environments, such as “helping to reduce contamination, or in assisted living,” according to Deacon.